 Day trips from Bratislava to the Czech Republic

 Brno, the second-largest city in the Czech Republic, is located around 130 km away from Bratislava but you can easily get there by train.
 There are a few connections per day between these two cities (at least every 2 hours) and the journey takes around 1,5 hours.
-Once you reach Brno you can start your sightseeing right away as the Old Town is only a few steps away from the train station.
+Once you reach Brno you can start your sightseeing right away as the Old Town is only a few steps away from the train station and the list of things to do in Brno is really long.

 Brno is one of these typical Central European cities with beautiful architecture from the turn of the 19th and 20th century and wandering around is a real pleasure.
 Along the way, you will find plenty of attractions, such as the beautiful cathedral, old town hall, or quirky Brno astronomical clock in a very distinctive shape.
 A bit outside of the center you should head to the Špilberk Castle from where you can admire a beautiful panorama of the city.